Goats

 - Youngest sister

-- Loves for food & attention
+- Loves food & attention

 - Nervous, but cuddly!